ren276/portfolio/README.md

 ## Overview

-This project is a portfolio website template showcasing skills, projects, and experience.
-It is built using modern web technologies and follows best practices for performance and accessibility.
+This project is a modern portfolio website template for showcasing **Sandesh Verma's** skills, projects, and professional experience.
+It is built with cutting-edge web technologies and emphasizes performance, responsiveness, and accessibility.

 ## ✨ Features

-- **Responsive Design**: Optimized for various screen sizes and devices.
+- **Responsive Design**: Seamless viewing experience across all screen sizes.
-- **Interactive Animations**: Smooth and engaging animations using Framer Motion.
+- **Interactive Animations**: Sleek and smooth transitions with Framer Motion.
-- **SEO Optimized**: Built with best practices for search engine optimization.
+- **SEO Optimized**: Structured for optimal search engine visibility.
-- **Fast Performance**: Optimized for fast loading times and performance.
+- **Fast Performance**: Lightweight and optimized for fast load times.
-- **Accessible**: Follows accessibility best practices to ensure a great experience for all users.
+- **Accessibility**: Built with a focus on inclusive and accessible design.

 ## 🛠️ Tech Stack